gregerspoulsen/system-setup/README.md

 # Introduction
 Basic setup for Ubuntu based system with i3 window manger.

+# Purpose
+The purpose of this project is two fold:
+* To be able to take your preferred development environment with you whereever your journey takes you - you should be able to easily re-create it everywhere
+* Make it really simple to share tricks that makes your life as developer more enjoyable.

+# Principles
+To the author that currently means:
+* Create an environment based on recipes so it can be recreated everywhere
+* Support both VM based and native setups.
+* Create a base that is really useful on its own
+* Make it possible to extend it with personal preferences with the same portability

 Features:
 * i3wm - tiling window manager
   - watch the first videos on https://i3wm.org/screenshots/ for an introduction.